ngs-docs/angus/variant-calling.md

 Goal: make it possible to go look at a specific bit of the genome.

-1. Install samtools:

-        sudo apt-get -y install samtools

-2. Index the reference genome:

-        samtools faidx ecoli-rel606.fa

-3. Convert the SAM file into a BAM file:
+1. Convert the SAM file into a BAM file that can be sorted and indexed:

         samtools view -hSbo SRR2584857.bam SRR2584857.sam

-4. Sort the BAM file by position in genome:
+2. Sort the BAM file by position in genome:

         samtools sort SRR2584857.bam SRR2584857.sorted

-5. Index the BAM file so that we can randomly access it quickly:
+3. Index the BAM file so that we can randomly access it quickly:

         samtools index SRR2584857.sorted.bam

-6. Visualize with `tview`:
+4. Visualize with `tview`:

         samtools tview SRR2584857.sorted.bam ecoli-rel606.fa